laiddd/WNI-transfer/wni_transfer_guideline.md

 ## Data

-The data we use is 3 type of weather, which is in these date.
-Please apply the algorithms on all of these date, and compare them with the existing algorithms.
+The data we use is 3 types of weather, which is in these dates.
+Please apply the algorithms on all of these dates, and compare them with the existing algorithms.

+The data is stored in ```/media/hdd0/D2_high_res_jma/raw/``` in the server.

 1. Squall line